 Accessible Housing Services is a consulting firm that provides residential accessibility services to legal professionals, insurance companies, and private pay individuals.
 We provide case management services pertaining to home modification, assistive technology, and accessible real estate.

 We provide services in an unbiased and objective manner, and our work files always remain 100% transparent.
-We have an impeccable 7-year service history.
+We have an impeccable 9-year service history.

 We're dynamic & creative professionals who specialize in residential accessibility, & we're passionate about accessible & universal design.

-Though Eric dedicates all of his professional time to AHS, he serves as a contractor several times a year, working on accessible and universal design remodeling projects.
-This hands-on work keeps his consulting skills sharp.
-In 2005, Eric purchased a house in Baltimore and created a Universal Design model home.
-Eric incorporated more than 70 Accessible and Universal Design features in the remodeling project, resulting in a barrier-free living environment.
-The house won awards and was featured in national magazines, newspapers, television shows, and talk shows.
+Though Eric dedicates all of his professional time to AHS, he often serves as a contractor, directing accessible and universal design remodeling projects.
+Working hands-on, as he often does to the surprise of his clients and professional peers, keeps his consulting skills honed and focused.
+The field experience gives him greater insight when designing modifications.
+In Baltimore in 2005, Eric purchased a house and created a Universal Design model home.
+Eric incorporated more than 70 accessible and universal design features in the remodeling project, resulting in a barrier-free living environment.
+The house won the accolades of builders and accessibility advocates and was featured in national magazines, newspapers, television shows, and talk shows.